arctic-uno-0144/python-cmaf-ham/README.rst

 This project is still in a very early development stage.

 List of known limitations:
-- parsing from strings
+    * parsing from strings
-- parsing or rendering to DASH
+    * parsing or rendering to DASH
-- fully rendering to HLS
+    * full mapping to HLS
-- parsing of all attributes from HLS
+    * parsing of all attributes from HLS